 - Maruti Suzuki S-Presso

-Here is the list of BSVI bikes in India that has been launched much before the deadline of 1 April 2020:
+Here is the list of BS6 bikes in India that are currently available in the market:

 - Honda Activa 125